teuwaisunayeon/discord.js-music-bot-bluspring/README.md

 | npCmd | String | no | What should the Now Playing command be. | np |
 | downloadVid | Boolean | no | If you want to download the video.
 Make a folder called `audio_temp` so it would put it there. | false |

-Also, make sure the commands are done in lowercase, since the code already makes the commands go from uppercase to lowercase.
+Also, make sure the commands are done in lowercase, since the code already makes the commands go from uppercase to lowercase.<br>
 Basic configuration:
 ```json
 {